Search

 Return on Investment: Organic search engine traffic can provide an improved ROI over traditional forms of paid media.

-Verification: Your ranking position is one of the best and reliable ways to extract information about your site’s performance.
-The hard work you put in optimization, or the lack of it, can be measured from the position your webpage sits in and thus act accordingly.
+Verification: Your ranking position is one of the best and most reliable ways to extract information about your site’s performance.
+The hard work you put into optimization, or the lack of it, can be measured from the position your webpage sits in, and thus act accordingly.

 Sustainability: Organic traffic does not dry up in a short period.
 As such, when marketing spend is cut, traffic will keep flowing in.
 SEO shines in this SEO vs PPC round.